 Other OTR tires are excluded from the Recycling Regulation because until recently there were very limited recycling solutions for these larger tires.
-In 2016, TSBC conducted some preliminary analysis to better understand the volumes and recycling costs of the non-program OTRs with the intent to seek regulation with the support of the affected stakeholders.
 Further information can be found in Appendix D.

 100% of fees collected are used for the operation of the scrap tire recycling program.